 The Company believes that its creative team is one of its key strengths.
 The Company's product designs are primarily created internally and are supplemented by numerous additional sources, including independent artists, decorative fabric manufacturers and apparel designers.
 Ideas for product design creations are drawn from various sources and are reviewed and modified by the design staff to ensure consistency within the Company's existing product offerings and the themes and images associated with such existing products.
 In order to respond effectively to changing consumer preferences, the Company's designers and stylists attempt to stay abreast of emerging lifestyle trends in color, fashion and design.
-When design approval process and to effectively incorporate the image of the licensed brand into the product.
+When designing products under the Company's various licensed brands, the Company's designers coordinate their efforts with the licensors' design teams to provide for a more fluid design approval process and to effectively incorporate the image of the licensed brand into the product.
 The Company's designs include traditional, contemporary, textured and whimsical patterns across a broad spectrum of retail price points.
 Utilizing state of the art computer technology, the Company continually develops new designs throughout the year for all of its product groups.
 This continual development cycle affords the Company design flexibility, multiple opportunities to present new products to customers and the ability to provide timely responses to customer demands and changing market trends.
 The Company also creates designs for exclusive sale by certain of its customers under the Company's brands, as well as the customers' private label brands.